 At Stanford, we practice holistic admission.
-Each piece in your application is part of an integrated and comprehensive whole.
+This means that each piece in your application is reviewed as part of an integrated and comprehensive whole.

 One piece tells us about your background and life experiences, another about your school and your academic achievement.
 We learn from others about your character and intellectual contributions.
 In your essays, we learn about your ideas and interests, and what is meaningful to you.

-Each year we aim to enroll a class of diverse backgrounds and experiences, talents, academic interests, and ways of viewing the world.
+Each year (and in conformance with the law) we aim to enroll a class of diverse backgrounds and experiences, talents, academic interests, and ways of viewing the world.

 In a holistic review, we seek to understand how you, as a whole person, would grow, contribute and thrive at Stanford, and how Stanford would, in turn, be changed by you.

 Just as no two Stanford students are the same, each applicant to Stanford is unique.
 This means that as we review each application, we pay careful attention to unique circumstances.
 We take into account your background, educational pathway, and work and family responsibilities.
 By focusing on your achievements in context, we evaluate how you have excelled in your school environment and how you have taken advantage of what is available to you in your school and community.